ietf-wg-bpf/ebpf-docs/rst/instruction-set.rst

 Documentation conventions
 =========================

-For brevity, this document uses the type notion "u64", "u32", etc. to mean an unsigned integer whose width is the specified number of bits.
+For brevity, this document uses the type notation "u64", "u32", etc. to mean an unsigned integer whose width is the specified number of bits.

 Registers and calling convention